Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Related Work

 where $f$ represents a deep neural network with weight $\theta$, $D$ represents a distribution of the clean example $x$ and the ground truth label $y$. $\mathcal{L}$ represents the loss function. $\delta$ represents the adversarial perturbation, and $\Omega$ represents a bound, which can be defined as $\Omega = \left\{\delta: ||\delta||\leq \epsilon \right\}$ with the maximum perturbation scale $\epsilon$.

-Much work has been proposed to further improve the robustness of adversarial training.
-Zhang et al. \cite{zhang2019theoretically} attempt to reduce the gap between accuracy and robustness by minimizing a Kullback–Leibler (KL) divergence loss (TRADES).
-Wang et al. \cite{wang2019improving} further improve performance through Misclassification-Aware Adversarial Training (MART).
+{To alleviate the trade-off between accuracy and robustness, some methods are proposed from different perspectives, e.g., optimization \cite{zhang2019theoretically,wang2019improving,pang2022robustness,yang2020closer} and extra data \cite{alayrac2019labels,carmon2019unlabeled,hendrycks2019using}.
+From the perspective of optimization, Zhang et al. \cite{zhang2019theoretically} attempt to reduce the gap between accuracy and robustness by minimizing a Kullback–Leibler (KL) divergence loss (TRADES).
+Wang et al. \cite{wang2019improving} further improve performance through Misclassification-Aware Adversarial Training.
+Stutz et al. \cite{stutz2019disentangling} claim that manifold analysis can be helpful in achieving accuracy and robustness.
+Yang et al. \cite{yang2020closer} argue that the trade-off can be mitigated by optimizing the local Lipschitz functions.
 Pang et al. \cite{pang2022robustness} propose to employ local equivariance to describe the ideal behavior of a robust model, which facilitates the reconciliation between accuracy and robustness (SCORE).
+From the perspective of data, \cite{alayrac2019labels} and \cite{carmon2019unlabeled} find that additional unlabeled data can be useful to improve both the accuracy and robustness. \cite{hendrycks2019using} shows that adversarial pre-training with extra data can remarkably improve accuracy and adversarial robustness. }

-Previous work \cite{zhang2019theoretically,pang2022robustness} uses two indexes: clean and robust accuracy, as the metric to evaluate the model's performance.
-Gurel et al. \cite{gurel2021knowledge} propose a metric named Weighted Robust Accuracy to comprehensively measure the model's performance, which is used in our experiments.
+{Different from the previous methods, we try to alleviate the trade-off by utilizing multi-teacher adversarial distillation, which applies a clean teacher and a robust teacher to bring both clean and robust knowledge to the student.}